judehek/windows-record/Readme.md

 ## Features

-- Recording a window with audio (Up to 60fps tested).
+- Recording a window with audio (up to 60 fps tested)
 - H.264 Codec output supporting MP4 files
 - Abstracted interface that leaves all difficult and `unsafe` code away from a user